Five Questions You Need To Answer To Get The Most Out Of Power BI

-Several organizations that we’ve spoken to recently seem to focus their time and effort on developing Power BI assets and developing content.
+Several organizations that we’ve spoken to focus their time and efforts on developing Power BI assets and content.
 They seem to only think about their deployment and governance approach as an afterthought.
 This approach leads to a number of unintended consequences that ultimately impact the organizations adoption and value they get out of a leading analytics and business intelligence tool such as Power BI.

 Deploying Power BI without the appropriate planning and preparation sets the organization up for several challenges down the road.
 Power BI is a suite of tools and services which enables the acquisition of data, data transformation, data modeling, data visualizations, reports, and dashboard that can be distributed throughout and organization.
 When deployed properly the organization can modernize the way it operates.

 1. What’s your plan to deploy the following components?

 Power BI Desktop, Power BI Service, Power BI App Workspace, Power BI App, Power BI Mobile Apps, On-Premises Data Gateway, Power BI Premium, Power BI Report Server, Power BI Embedded.